-Our ATMs and other financial product solutions primarily serve the financial services industry with particular focus on retail banking, which includes traditional providers of consumer banking and financial services.
+Our financial solutions primarily serve the financial services industry with particular focus on retail banking, which includes traditional providers of consumer banking and financial services.
 These solutions also serve the retail markets through convenience banking products for retailers designed to complement their core businesses.
 Customers are located throughout the world in both developed and emerging markets.
-We have historically sold most of our ATMs and financial products and services through a direct sales channel, although a portion of revenue is derived through distributors and value-added resellers.
+We have historically sold most of our financial solutions through a direct sales channel, although a portion of revenue is derived through distributors and value-added resellers.

-We provide self-service kiosk and POS solutions to the retail, hospitality and travel industries.
+We provide self-service kiosk and POS solutions to the retail and hospitality industries.
 Retail customers include department stores, specialty retailers, mass merchandisers, catalog stores, supermarkets, hypermarkets, grocery stores, drug stores, wholesalers, convenience stores, petroleum outlets and small businesses.
 Hospitality customers include retailers, restaurants and food service providers, and sports and entertainment venues (including stadiums, arenas and cinemas) and small businesses.
-Travel customers include airlines, airports, car rental companies, and hotel/lodging operators.
+We also provide our self-service solutions to customers in the travel industry, including airlines, airports, car rental companies, and hotel/lodging operators.
 Self-service kiosk and POS solutions are sold through a direct sales force and through relationships with value-added resellers, distributors, dealers and other indirect sales channels.
-We have focused our investments and resources on self-service technologies with expanded offerings to include self-ticketing and mobile check-in for the travel industry.